Cruising (maritime): River cruising

-Voyage along inland waterways are called river cruises, which often involved stopping at multiple ports along the way.
+Voyages along inland waterways are called river cruises, which often involved stopping at multiple ports along the way.
 As many cities and towns are built around rivers and historically have relied on maritime transport, river cruise docks are frequently located in the center of cities and towns.

 According to Douglas Ward, "A river cruise represents life in the slow lane, sailing along at a gentle pace, soaking up the scenery, with plentiful opportunities to explore riverside towns and cities en route.
 It is a supremely calming experience, an antidote to the pressures of life in a fast-paced world, in surroundings that are comfortable without being fussy or pretentious, with good food and enjoyable company."

 River cruising is a major component of the tourist industry in many parts of the world.

 Equipment

 Cruisers use a variety of equipment and techniques to make their voyages possible, or simply more comfortable.
 The use of wind vane self-steering was common on long-distance cruising yachts but is increasingly being supplemented or replaced by electrical auto-pilots.

 The solar panels on this 28 ft yacht can keep her self-sufficient in electrical power.

 Though in the past many cruisers had no means of generating electricity on board and depended on kerosene and dry-cell batteries, today electrical demands are much higher and nearly all cruisers have electrical devices such as lights, communications equipment and refrigeration.
 Although most boats can generate power from their inboard engines, an increasing number carry auxiliary generators.
 Carrying sufficient fuel to power engine and generator over a long voyage can be a problem, so many cruising boats are equipped with other ancillary generating devices such as solar panels, wind turbines and towed turbines.
 Cruisers choosing to spend extended time in very remote locations with minimal access to marinas can opt to equip their vessels with watermakers (reverse-osmosis seawater desalination units) used to convert sea water to potable fresh water.

 Satellite communications are becoming more common on cruising boats.
 Many boats are now equipped with satellite telephone systems; however, these systems can be expensive to use, and may operate only in certain areas.
 Many cruisers still use short wave maritime SSB and amateur radio, which has no running costs.
 These radios provide two-way voice communications, can receive weather fax graphics or GRIB files via a laptop computer, and with a compatible modem (e.g. PACTOR) can send and receive email at very slow speed.
 Such emails are usually limited to basic communication using plain text, without HTML formatting or attachments.